Decoding the El Arish Stone – blog entry 1

 From our point of view, Pharaoh Kamose prepared for a counter attack and precipitated the events that would lead to Moses and the Exodus.

-As they say…to be continued…we will continue to decode the El Arish stone in my upcoming blogs.
+As they say…to be continued…we will continue to decode the El Arish stone in my upcoming posts.

 Check out my previous blog in the Times of Israel: Biblical Joseph’s ring – found!